VanshGaikwad/OrryX/README.md

 npm run dev
 ```

 Open `http://localhost:5173` (or the URL Vite prints) to view the demo.
+You can also view the live demo at https://orry-x.vercel.app/.

 ## Environment Variables